Applelo/blottie/README.md

 # Blottie

-> Lottie component for VueJS 3 / Nuxt 3
+> Lottie component for Vue 3 / Nuxt 3

 Blottie is the verb `blottir` in french meaning `snuggle` (yes I was looking for a word to respect the Vue tradition).